rrtyagii/Percolation/README.md

 In a famous scientific problem, researchers are interested in the following question: if sites are independently set to be open with probability p (and therefore blocked with probability 1 − p).
 When p equals 0, the system does not percolate; when p equals 1, the system percolates.
 When n is sufficiently large, there is a threshold value p* such that when p < p* a random n-by-n grid almost never percolates, and when p > p*, a random n-by-n grid almost always percolates.
 No mathematical solution for determining the percolation threshold p* has yet been derived.

 To estimate the percolation Threshold, I used **Monte Carlo Simulation** .
 By repeating the computation experiment and averaging the results, obtained is a more accurate estimate of the percolation threshold.

+## WHAT I LEARNT
+- Union Find Data Structure with its different implementations to improve the time complexity and memory management.
+- Better Exception Handling